samuelololol/BuildbotDocker/README.md

 BuildbotDocker
 ==============

-Custom buildbot in docker.
 An Easy CI environment for development.
+Built from custom buildbot in docker image.

 1. Master/slave configs for a git-repo project
 2. Setting for a push-triggered built